k-Janani/MovieMatch/README.md

 5.Copy the link you get and paste it in the browser.

-6.Download similarity.pkl file from this provided link https://github.com/k-Janani/Decode-Riddle/blob/b84a9c3a1f187deec122bf28fd82241d9b517da9/similarity.pkl and add this file to
+6.Download similarity.pkl file from this provided link https://github.com/k-Janani/Decode-Riddle/blob/b84a9c3a1f187deec122bf28fd82241d9b517da9/similarity.pkl and add this file to the already downloaded and extracted zip folder.